RIPE-NCC/dnssec-labs/README.md

 You can find the Bind configuration files at _/usr/local/etc/namedb/_ and all the domain configuration files (including the keys) in the _domains_ subdirectory.

-The Bind configuration is split into views, in order to emulate the different levels of servers:
+The Bind configuration is split into views (more info [here](https://kb.isc.org/article/AA-00851/0/Understanding-views-in-BIND-9-by-example.html), in order to emulate the different levels of servers:

 - View "root", answering on *10.0.5.53* and *2001:db8::5:53*;
-	- This view serves the . (dot, root) zone;
+	- This view serves the "." (dot, root) zone;
 - View "tld", answering on *10.0.3.53* and *2001:db8::3:53*;
 	- This view serves the workshop. zone;
 - View "domains", answering on *10.0.1.53* and *2001:db8::1:5*;